AT-Publishing/website/_fibs/daily.md

 image: ["/features/fibs.jpeg"]

 dollars:
-- { market: "BTCUSD", chart: "/fibs/btcusd.png", comment: "I think we can call it a failed bounce, all resistances get sold off.
-BTCUSD keeps hovering in the lower parts of the range." }
+- { market: "BTCUSD", chart: "/fibs/btcusd.png", comment: "And we have seen four digit bitcoins today.
+BTCUSD is currently back in the old fib scheme, 7896 USD would be a good capitulation wick." }
-- { market: "ETHUSD", chart: "/fibs/ethusd.png", comment: "ETH went as low as 1255-ish and bounced but no new highs.
-Consolidation is not over." }
+- { market: "ETHUSD", chart: "/fibs/ethusd.png", comment: "Retest of previous breakout level, time for some bounce - whether it will be sustained is another matter though." }
 ratios:
-- { market: "ETHBTC", chart: "/fibs/ethbtc.png", comment: "The ratio keeps testing the .618 fib and eventually that resistance will probably be broken, but it might take a while." }
+- { market: "ETHBTC", chart: "/fibs/ethbtc.png", comment: "The ratio is the one market that is closest to bullish right now." }
 ---